 |Dilation of pelvis, calyces, and ureters ||Resembles hydronephrosis on ultrasound or IVP ||Not to be mistaken for obstructive uropathy, increased rates of upper tract infections |

 |Increased renal hemodynamics ||Increased GFR and renal plasma flow ||Decreased serum creatinine and BUN; increased excretion of amino acids, protein, and glucose |

 |Changes in acid-base metabolism ||Renal bicarbonate threshold decreases ||Serum bicarbonate level lower by 4-5 mEq/L |

 |Renal water handling ||Osmoregulation altered with decreased osmotic thresholds for AVP release, and thirst ||Serum osmolality decreases 10 mOsm/L during normal gestation |

 There is a marked increase in kidney size during pregnancy, primarily due to increases in renal vascular volume, as well as the capacity of the collecting system.
-Hormonal influence ...
+Hormonal ...